Baseboard Alternatives

 13 Amazing Alternatives to Baseboards

 Baseboards are a fixture in most rooms nowadays.
-They hide the connection between the floor and the walls, and they create dimension within a room as well.
-While they are very popular, they’re not the only way to hide the unsightly corners or break up a space.
+They hide the connection between the floor and the walls and create dimension within a room.
+While trendy, they’re not the only way to hide the unsightly corners or break up a space.

-If you browse Pinterest, you can find a ton of different alternatives to baseboards.
+If you browse Pinterest, you can find many different alternatives to baseboards.
 People have come up with some very creative solutions, and below, you can find a condensed collection of some favorites.
-Ranging from “why didn’t I think of that” to totally out-there, here are thirteen alternatives to wooden baseboards.
+From “Why didn’t I think of that” to Totally out there, here are thirteen alternatives to wooden baseboards.

 Before You Forego Baseboards

 You also have to consider the type of flooring you have.
-Some floors, wood, in particular, expand and shrink depending on changes in temperature and humidity, and having a baseboard makes this less noticeable if not completely unnoticeable.
-This expansion gap is unsightly no matter your aesthetic goal, but some of the alternatives below will also cover it up.
+Some floors, wood, in particular, expand and shrink depending on changes in temperature and humidity, and having a baseboard makes this less noticeable, if not completely unnoticeable.
+This expansion gap is unsightly, no matter your aesthetic goal, but some of the alternatives below will also cover it.

-If you are confident in the craftsmanship of your home and in your ability to use precaution, then keep reading!
+If you are confident in your home’s craftsmanship and your ability to use precaution, then keep reading!

 Tile

-This is ideal for rooms like bathrooms and kitchen, where you would already have tile flooring.
-All this really requires is finding a tile that matches the color of the tile on the floor, which is usually relatively easy to do (unless you have decided on a rather rare color of tile).
+This is ideal for rooms like bathrooms and kitchens, where you already have tile flooring.
+All this requires is finding a tile that matches the color of the tile on the floor, which is usually relatively easy to do (unless you have decided on a relatively rare color of tile).

-If your budget allows for it, there are a handful of benefits to opting for tile “baseboards” in certain rooms.
-If you are selecting this method for a bathroom, tile will be waterproof and not experience any damage from extended steam exposure.
+If your budget allows for it, there are a few benefits to opting for tile “baseboards” in certain rooms.
+If you select this method for a bathroom, tile will be waterproof and not experience any damage from extended steam exposure.
 Long term, you will not have to repair any water-related damage.

 Wooden baseboards are also somewhat of a nuisance when it comes to cleaning.
-They are another little ledge to dust (except, they don’t feel little when they run through the entirety of your home) and could require paint or lacquer touch-ups over time.
-Tile is easy to clean with a mop and can withstand a good amount of wear.
-This option is often not in high-traffic areas, so the risk of damaging them runs smaller as well.
+They are another little ledge to dust (except they don’t feel little when they run through the entirety of your home) and could require paint or lacquer touch-ups over time.
+Tile is easy to clean with a mop and can withstand a lot of wear.
+This option is often not in high-traffic areas, so the risk of damaging them also runs smaller.

 Quarter Rounds